 After graduating with a degree in Theology and Classics in 2012 Megan continued to serve college-aged women as a Residence Hall Director at a small Catholic college for 4 years, where she assisted in the formation of a campus women’s ministry group and faith based learning-living community.
 She has presented papers at The Edith Stein Conference (The University of Notre Dame, 2015) and The Labor and Leisure Conference (Holy Cross College, 2017); and has been invited to speak at youth and women’s events in the Diocese of Fort Wayne-South Bend, Indiana.
 Attending the GIVEN Young Catholic Women’s Leadership Forum in Washington D.C. in June of 2016 confirmed for Megan her call to serve in women’s formation.
 Megan loves writing and speaking on women’s role in the Church and the World, living out our vocation in the day-to-day of marriage and motherhood, growth towards a fully integrated life, and really anything to do with our faith.

 De Yarrison is a Professional Coach, Speaker, and Women’s Retreat Facilitator.
-In 2009, after coaching leaders and their teams within the business community for several years, her focus shifted to working more exclusively with women, and in particular, mothers.
-De has designed and facilitated women’s retreats for numerous churches and organizations with a focus on cultivating self-compassion and self-support, along with tools for claiming the freedom found only in our Lord, Jesus Christ.
+In 2009, after coaching leaders and their teams within the business community for several years, her focus shifted to working more exclusively with women.
+De has designed and facilitated women’s retreats for numerous churches and organizations with a focus on cultivating self-compassion and self-support, along with tools for claiming the freedom found only in our Lord Jesus Christ.

 De is super excited about guiding women to discover the Truth of who they are – God’s chosen and beloved ones!
 These days, the majority of her coaching happens in small groups, bringing women together in support of one another’s growth, healing and freedom!